 research

 My recent research has been focusing on the metaphysics of properties and relations, which, fundamental as it is, led me to study further phenomena both in metaphysics and in intersections with language, logic, science, mind, and meta-ethics.
 My PhD dissertation provides a new account of fundamentality/naturalness of relations.
-See a description of it below.
-I have published one of the chapters of my dissertation, which is listed further below.
-And I am currently preparing the next chapters for publication too.
+See a brief description of it below.
+I have published some of its chapters.
+See further below.
+And I am currently preparing others for publication too.
 See works in progress for some of them.

 Besides my dissertation topic, I have been studying other problems I expect to contribute to in the future.
 These involve laws and counterfactuals, higher-order logic and quantification, and ontological categories and metaphysical explanation.